storacha/w3up/CONTRIBUTING.md

 # Contributing

 Join in.
-All welcome! web3.storage is open-source.
+All welcome! storacha.network is open-source.
 The code is dual-licensed under [MIT + Apache 2.0](license.md)

 This project uses node v18 and `pnpm`.
 It's a monorepo that use [pnpm workspaces](https://pnpm.io/workspaces) to handle resolving dependencies between the local `packages/*` folders.